 Request Chancellor Johnson to appear/speak at your event (opens in new window)

 Dr. Glen D. Johnson is the chief executive officer for the Oklahoma State System of Higher Education.
-Johnson leads a state system comprised of 25 state colleges and universities, ten constituent agencies, two higher education centers and independent colleges and universities coordinated with the state system.
+Johnson leads a state system comprised of 25 state colleges and universities, 10 constituent agencies, two higher education centers and independent colleges and universities coordinated with the state system.
 He reports to a constitutional board whose nine members are appointed by the governor and confirmed by the Senate.

-Johnson became 8th Chancellor of the Oklahoma State System in January 2007 after a national search.
-Before assuming the role of chancellor, Johnson served as the 16th president of Southeastern Oklahoma State University in Durant for ten years.
+Johnson became eighth chancellor of the Oklahoma State System in January 2007 after a national search.
+Before assuming the role of chancellor, Johnson served as the 16th president of Southeastern Oklahoma State University in Durant for 10 years.

 During his tenure as president at Southeastern Oklahoma State University, Johnson implemented an $85 million capital campaign to build a new student union, residence hall, arena and convention center, biology building, SBDC center and campus security, and a new large classroom building.

-Johnson served as Director of Public Policy and Adjunct Professor of Law at the University of Oklahoma, College of Law.
-Prior to his work at the University of Oklahoma, Johnson served in the Oklahoma House of Representatives from 1982 to 1996 and was Speaker of the House from 1990 to 1996.
-At the time of his election as Speaker, he was the youngest sitting Speaker in the United States.
+Johnson served as director of public policy and adjunct professor of law at the University of Oklahoma College of Law.
+Prior to his work at OU, Johnson served in the Oklahoma House of Representatives from 1982 to 1996 and was speaker of the House from 1990 to 1996.
+At the time of his election as speaker, he was the youngest-sitting speaker in the United States.

 Johnson has been recognized both statewide and nationally as a strong, untiring advocate for funding for education, both secondary and higher education, in Oklahoma.
 His powerful political career was a model of success in leadership, as evidenced by the variety of his many major accomplishments not only for his own District 24 (Hughes, Okfuskee and Okmulgee counties), but also in major initiatives, funding and improvements for the entire state of Oklahoma as speaker of the House and chair of important legislative committees.
 He was also the principal author of the landmark Quality Jobs Bill.